 Outside the building, coils and other metal parts are subject to corrosion from the elements, such as ocean water in coastal areas, pollution in industrial towns, and agricultural chemicals in rural areas.
 Inside the building, high relative humidity and leaks can damage the remaining HVAC machinery.

-Rust, water stains, pitted metal, and greening copper are signs of corrosion.
+Rust, water stains, pitted metal, and greening copper is signs of corrosion.
 When pipes are insulated or hidden behind walls, corrosion can go unnoticed for months or even years.
 Common areas for corrosion are the bypass lines, low flow sections, threaded joints, and dead ends.

 Preventing Corrosion in HVAC Systems